-AdvancingPractice is a one-year intensive training program that builds on nurse practitioner (NP) and nurse midwife (CNM) academic programs to prepare recently-graduated NPs and CNMs to become expert clinicians as well as nursing leaders.
-Erie Family Health Centers (Erie), a federally qualified health center in Chicago with 78,000 patients, and the University of Illinois at Chicago College of Nursing (UIC Nursing) have partnered to create this program with the goal of expanding access to affordable, quality healthcare in under-resourced communities.
+AdvancingPractice is a one-year paid fellowship that builds on nurse practitioner (NP) and nurse midwife (CNM) academic programs to prepare recently-graduated NPs and CNMs to become expert clinicians as well as nursing leaders.
+Erie Family Health Centers (Erie), a federally qualified health center in Chicago with over 87,000 patients, and the University of Illinois at Chicago College of Nursing (UIC Nursing) have partnered to create this program with the goal of expanding access to affordable, quality healthcare in under-resourced communities.

-- Recent graduates (January 2019 or later) from an accredited NP (family, adult-gerontological primary care or pediatric primary care) or CNM program with a minimum GPA of 3.0
+- Be a recent graduate (between December 2021-May 2023) from an accredited NP (family, adult-gerontological primary care or pediatric primary care) or CNM program

-- Licensed and certified or certified-license pending upon admission to fellowship
+- Licensed and certified or certification-license pending upon admission to the Fellowship

 - Learn from the best!
 Erie is a national leader in quality of care and top Chicago workplace.
 It employs over 50 APRNs within a truly collaborative practice model.

-- UIC Nursing—known for having one of the nation’s top 10 APRN degree programs—has developed a robust curriculum for the AdvancingPractice program that supports newly graduated APRNs in community heath practice.
+- UIC Nursing—known for having one of the nation’s top 10 APRN degree programs—has developed a robust curriculum for the AdvancingPractice program that supports newly graduated APRNs in community health practice.

 - The fellowship model was selected and funded by the US Health Resources and Services Administration (HRSA) from a competitive pool of applicants.